cedroux/vue-spatial-navigation/docs/v-focus-events.md

 # `v-focus-events`

 Original documentation can be found here: https://github.com/luke-chang/js-spatial-navigation#events \
-Just notice that this wrapper library prefixes events with `sn:` so you wont have to define this. \
+Notice that this wrapper library prefixes events with `sn:` so you wont have to define it. \
 Available events

 <ol>